 Jim: Great to have you with us.
-I love talking to you because you – how many couples – your estimate – how many couples have you helped over the years?
+I love talking with you because you’ve, I mean, how many couples, your estimate, how many couples have you helped over the years?
 I mean, thousands upon thousands.

-Milan: Well, in our offices, as well as in our speaking and our workshops, we encounter thousands of people…
+Milan: Well, in our offices, as well as in our speaking and in our workshops, we encounter thousands of people-

 Kay: All right, let’s start with the avoider.
-Uh, that was my style.
-And the avoider is – comes from a family – there was a lack of emotional connection, a lack of vulnerability.
-So, some of the issues in marriage for both males and females who are avoiders is that they don’t really connect on any sort of an emotional level.
-They engage in sex as an act or something you do, but it’s not very personal.
+That was my style and the avoider is, comes from a family, there was a lack of emotional connection, a lack of vulnerability.
+So, some of the issues in marriage for both males and females who are avoiders, is that they don’t really connect on any sort of an emotional level.
+They engage in sex as an act or something you do but it’s not very personal.

-Kay: Maybe for the woman, it’s more obligation.
-And it’s – uh, for the man, I think they tend to objectify…
+Kay: Uh, it c- maybe for the woman it’s more obligation and it’s, uh, for the man, I think they tend to objectify-